You brewed your perfect cup of coffee in the morning and are now ready to add Milk.

 With that in mind, let’s get back to the subject that brought you here: how long does Milk last after the expiration date on the label?

 There are no major changes in how whole, skim, nonfat, or lactose-free Milk is handled.
 Assume that everything below applies to all of those different forms of cow’s Milk.

 - Unopened shelf-stable UHT milk will keep for at least a few weeks after its expiration date and for roughly a week to ten days after opening.

-Plain pasteurized milk has a short shelf life, so I wouldn’t handle it if it was more than a week over the sell-by (or occasionally use-by) date on the label.
+Plain pasteurized Milk has a short shelf life, so I couldn’t handle it if it was more than a week over the sell-by (or occasionally use-by) date on the label.
 But if it were UHT (also known as aseptic) milk, I wouldn’t hesitate to open it and see if it’s safe to drink one that’s a month past its expiration date.

 If you know your unopened UHT milk is getting close to its expiration date and want to keep its freshness for as long as possible, refrigerate it.
 That’s an easy approach to help it keep its quality for a couple of weeks longer.

 |Shelf-stable (UHT) Milk, unopened||Best-by + 2 – 4 weeks||Best-by + 1 – 2 months|

 |Pasteurized Milk, unopened||Use-by + 2 – 5 days|

 |Pasteurized Milk, opened||1 – 3 days|

 |Ultra-pasteurized Milk, unopened||Use-by + 5 to 7 days|